Let’s just say it up front – Athena isn’t your “easy” dog.

 One big win: Athena is no longer a picky eater!
 After her much-needed dental procedure, she now happily finishes her meals without the pain that once made mealtimes less enjoyable.

 We still feel Athena would thrive as a single pet, but we won’t rule out the possibility of her doing well with a calm and easygoing canine companion.
-Cats remain an unknown, but again, an easygoing cat may be fine – it really depends as much on the cat as it does on Athena!

-That said, a local adopter would have the advantage of continuing to work with her exceptional trainer – with training expenses covered by BTRC as Athena continues to learn more appropriate reactions to dogs she meets and settles in with her new family.
+That said, a local adopter would have the advantage of continuing to work with her trainer – with training expenses covered by BTRC as Athena continues to learn more appropriate reactions to dogs she meets and settles in with her new family.

 This little girl has already overcome so much and given so much of her heart.
 Now she’s simply waiting for someone to open theirs in return – to give her the forever home she’s been dreaming of all along. ❤️